Sajjan Jindal’s claim on Elon Musk not succeeding in India leaves internet divided, ‘That ego will be shattered’ | Company Business News

 One of the users said, “Tesla is exorbitantly expensive.
 He will be in competition with a different league.
 Mass Market will be different.
 A healthy competition will push up our capabilities also.
 Definitely, we support TATA and Mahindra.
 Tesla will be only a small market.”

 “He could be right.
 If you think why, then just look into the past.
 Why General Motors, Ford closed their business in India.
-For car market Indian are more aligned with Asian cars like Japan or South Koria but not America or Europe,”added one of the users.
+For car market Indian are more aligned with Asian cars like Japan or South Koria but not America or Europe (sic),” added one of the users.

 Jindal's statement comes after Tesla signed a lease agreement for a showroom in Mumbai, according to a report by Reuters.
 The carmaker has secured a five-year lease starting from February 16, 2025.
 Tesla has also identified showroom locations in New Delhi and Mumbai.
 The development comes after Elon Musk met Prime Minister Narendra Modi in the United States last year.